dougsweetser/Q/docs/EM/EM_invariants.md

 Asylum, 2019-01-31](https://www.youtube.com/watch?v=C7tQJ42nGno).
 My new perspective is that work gets done in a particular direction, so that is where the Poynting vector comes into play.
-Note that because of resistence, in practice the electric and magnetic field are not at 90 degree angles.
+Note that because of resistence, in practice the electric and magnetic fields are not at 90-degree angles.
 No doubt there is an equation for that, but I do not know it yet.